-Cocoa Compounds and the COSMOS Trial
+Cocoa Compounds and the COSMOS Trial (Archive)

 What Did COSMOS Reveal About Cocoa Compounds?

 This double-blind study with more than 20,000 participants had four arms.
 One-fourth of the volunteers took a placebo multivitamin and placebo cocoa extract pills for three and a half years.
 Another quarter of the volunteers took active pills, both multivitamin and cocoa compounds.
 In addition, one quarter got a real multivitamin and placebo cocoa capsules, while the remainder got real cocoa compounds and a placebo multivitamin.
-The scientists carefully tallied every cardiovascular event, from angina to death by heart attack.
+Of course, the scientists carefully tallied every cardiovascular event, from angina to death by heart attack.
 They also scoured the participants’ medical records and self-reports for evidence of new cancer diagnoses.

 People who took actual cocoa compounds had 10 percent fewer cardiovascular events than those taking placebo.
 Given the very large number of participants, that difference was not statistically significant.